 Australia’s most sparkling film Festival has good reason to be excited about its 26th annual season, with the news that revered film critics Margaret Pomeranz and David Stratton will be the event’s 2015 Patrons.

-The annual festival is a collaboration between the Embassy of France in Australia and six Alliances Françaises around the country.
+The annual Alliance Française French Film Festival is a collaboration between the Embassy of France in Australia and six Alliances Françaises across Australia.
 It is not only the biggest film festival in Australia; it is also the biggest festival of French films outside of France.